 Whether you need a 3-hole widespread, a 1-handle deck mount pull-down, or 2-handle widespread, there are as many faucets to choose from as there are people on this planet.
 Whether in your bathroom, kitchen, or workroom, installing a new faucet can dramatically change your room’s look.
 It can take transform your space from dated to modern.
 It can be a DIY job if you’re just replacing the fixture.
-But beyond merely changing any plumbing work should be left to a licensed plumber such as Nick’s Plumbing and Sewer Services.
+But beyond merely changing any plumbing work should be left to a licensed plumber such as Nick’s Plumbing and Air Conditioning.

 Typically, your current faucet will either mount into one opening and have a level handle that turns the water on and off.
 Or it will mount into three holes with the faucet, the hot water handle, and the cold-water handle each having their own opening.